If you are lucky enough to be coming to the Travelling Folk's Song and Ale weekend at

 We must be careful when crossing an electrified fence here.

-10. After going over this stile, continue in the same direction through the wide gate in of the hedge.
+10. After going over this stile, continue north-east and through the wide entrance to the next field.

-10. On our right is Camberlot Wood.
+11. On our right is Camberlot Wood.
 Follow the blue click link to read about the wood.

-11. Keeping Camberlot Wood close on our right, go through another wide gate, then through a gap in the line of trees to continue across another field and a gate with honeysuckle growing beside it.
+12. Keeping Camberlot Wood close on our right, go through another wide gate, then through a gap in the line of trees to continue across another field and a gate with honeysuckle growing beside it.

-17a.
+19a.
 If the brambles and nettles are not too high, we can venture over the plank bridge and through the gap stile, over a second stile and then bear right to walk past a white cottage.

-17b.
-If the nettles and brambles are are too high, we can continue to follow Green Lane all the way to the Camberlot Road, turning right when we get there (see step 21 below).
+19b.
+If the nettles and brambles are are too high, we can continue to follow Green Lane all the way to the Camberlot Road, turning right when we get there (see step 23 below).

-18. Just beyond the cottage, in the hedge on the right, go through a battered wide gate and turn left along a concreted path covered in mud.
+20. Just beyond the cottage, in the hedge on the right, go through a battered wide gate and turn left along a concreted path covered in mud.
 This path can be very slippery!